Salesforce-Async-Messaging/messaging-in-app-ios/examples/README.md

 We provide the following example apps to demonstrate common uses for the Messaging for In-App SDK.

 - [Simple UI SDK Example](./MessagingBasicExample/): A simple messaging app that uses the UI SDK to start a messaging session with an agent.
-To get started, download the app and update the `configFile.json` file with your embedded service deployment information.
-Since this example uses the UI SDK, the basic user experience, including any pre-chat form fields, is handled by the SDK.
-This example includes basic implementations for user verification, hidden pre-chat, and an auto-response component (such as a survey link).
-To learn more about the UI SDK, see [Use the UI SDK for iOS](https://developer.salesforce.com/docs/service/messaging-in-app/guide/ios-ui-sdk.html).
+The example uses the out-of-the-box UI provided by the UI SDK.
+- [Simple Core SDK Example](./MessagingCoreExample/): A simple messaging app that uses the Core SDK to start a messaging session with an agent.
+This example creates a basic custom UI and accesses the lower-level Core SDK.